Henry Samueli: Philanthropy

-In June 2019, UCLA announced a $100-million gift from the Samuelis.
-The gift will be used to expand the engineering school.
+In June 2019, UCLA announced a $100-million gift from the Samuelis, which would be used to expand the engineering school.

 Personal life

 Samueli resides with his wife Susan in Newport Beach, California.
-As of 2025, Forbes estimates Samueli's net worth at US$33.1 billion.
+As of 2025, Forbes estimates Samueli's net worth at US$36.3 billion.

 Broadcom stock options investigation

 During the technology boom in the 2000s, Samueli and Broadcom co-founder Henry T. Nicholas III awarded millions of stock options to attract and reward employees.
 Prosecutors alleged Samueli and Nicholas granted options to others, including some other top executives, but not themselves, to avoid having to report $2.2 billion in compensation costs to shareholders.
 In 2006 both the Securities and Exchange Commission and the Department of Justice began investigating Broadcom Corporation for backdating of stock options.

 On May 15, 2008, Samueli resigned as chairman of the board and took a leave of absence as Chief Technology Officer after being named in a civil complaint by the SEC.

 On June 23, 2008, Samueli pleaded guilty for lying to SEC for $2.2 billion of backdating.
 Under the plea bargain, Samueli agreed to a sentence of five years probation, a $250,000 criminal fine, and a $12 million payment to the US Treasury.

 Prosecutors focused on the fact that Samueli denied under oath any role in making options grants to high-ranking executives.
 As part of his plea agreement, Samueli admitted the statement was false, and admitted to being part of the options-granting process.
 However, an internal Broadcom probe laid the majority of blame on CEO Henry Nicholas and CFO William Ruehle.

 On September 8, 2008, U.S. District Court Judge Cormac Carney rejected the plea deal that called for Samueli to receive probation, writing: "The court cannot accept a plea agreement that gives the impression that justice is for sale".

 Sixteen months later, on December 10, 2009, Judge Carney, after hearing the testimony of all the witnesses at the trial of CFO William Ruehle, dismissed the cases against Samueli, Ruehle, and Nicholas, citing prosecutorial misconduct (and in the case of Samueli, his testimony as well).
 In his ruling Judge Carney stated,The uncontroverted evidence at trial established that Dr. Samueli was a brilliant engineer and a man of incredible integrity.
 There was no evidence at trial to suggest that Dr. Samueli did anything wrong, let alone criminal.
-Yet, the government embarked on a campaign of intimidation and other misconduct to embarrass him and bring him down.In the ruling, Judge Carney went on, "Needless to say, the government’s treatment of Dr. Samueli was shameful and contrary to American values of decency and justice."
+Yet, the government embarked on a campaign of intimidation and other misconduct to embarrass him and bring him down.In the ruling, Judge Carney went on, "Needless to say, the government's treatment of Dr. Samueli was shameful and contrary to American values of decency and justice."
 The judge ordered Samueli's plea agreement to be expunged from his record, further stating, "Dr. Samueli now has a clean slate."